mcleanlab/HVGI_Study/README.md

 # Human Variation in Gingival Inflammation (HVGI) Study

-This repository serves to provide public access to data associated with upcoming manuscript "Human Variation in Gingival Inflamation" by Bamashmous et al.
+This repository serves to provide public access to data associated with the manuscript "Human Variation in Gingival Inflammation"

+Bamashmous S, Kotsakis GA., Kerns KA, Leroux BG, Zenobia C, Chen D, Trivedi H.M., McLean JS*, Darveau RP*.
+Human Variation in Gingival Inflammation.
+(2021) Proceedings of the National Academy of Sciences (PNAS).
+Accepted May 28, 2021
+Corresponding Author(s): Jeffrey McLean and Richard Darveau

 Files include data and code used to generate the figures and statistical analysis for both cytokine and microbiome data presented in the upcoming manuscript.